docker/compose/docs/index.md

     flask
     redis

-And we define how to build this into a Docker image using a file called `Dockerfile`:
+Next, we want to create a Docker image containing all of our app's dependencies.
+We specify how to build one using a file called `Dockerfile`:

-    FROM stackbrew/ubuntu:13.10
+    FROM orchardup/python:2.7
-    RUN apt-get -qq update
-    RUN apt-get install -y python python-pip
     ADD . /code
     WORKDIR /code
     RUN pip install -r requirements.txt
-    EXPOSE 5000
-    CMD python app.py

-That tells Docker to create an image with Python and Flask installed on it, run the command `python app.py`, and open port 5000 (the port that Flask listens on).
+This tells Docker to install Python, our code and our Python dependencies inside a Docker image.
+For more information on how to write Dockerfiles, see the [Dockerfile tutorial](https://www.docker.io/learn/dockerfile/) and the [Dockerfile reference](http://docs.docker.io/en/latest/use/builder/).

 We then define a set of services using `fig.yml`:

     web:
       build: .
+      command: python app.py
       ports:
        - 5000:5000
       volumes: